MSc1-Epitech2025/Time_manager-TD_Epitech/backend/HELP.md

-# Time_manager-TD_Epitech

-### Backend Sprint Boot
 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.Time Manager' is invalid and this project uses 'com.example.Time.Manager' instead.
+* The original package name 'com.example.time-manager' is invalid and this project uses 'com.example.time_manager' instead.

 # Getting Started